7/31/15 Update: Menu updated.

 The addition of the toppings make this a considerably better sandwich.
 Previously, it was just two slices of turkey on a bun.
 It still isn’t much more than “just a sandwich,” especially considering we still lack a slice of cheese.
 But the bacon is a nice addition.
 And the location is a lot of fun too.
 I don’t think it’s better than several other options, including the turkey sandwich over at Cosmic Ray’s Starlight Cafe or Main Street Barbecue, but it’s here and freshly prepared if you’re in the area and it’s open.

 This makes it look pretty small, but the container is the standard size.
 Unlike comparing salads at your usual fast food places like Burger King, McDonald’s, Jack in the Box, etc. Disney salads just don’t differ much between establishments.
 They’re all served in the same containers with the same kinds of ingredients.
-In this instance, we get to choose between the same carved turkey or pork that’s served inside the sandwiches.
-Pork is pictured above.
+In this instance, we get turkey and ham.

 Unlike most salads, it was not served with a salad dressing mixed in or on the side, which means your options are Ken’s brand at the condiments bar.
 The only options on the lower level were the fatty Ranch and Caesar, which basically means you’d be better off getting something fried after mixing in two of the small-ish packets.
 Checking upstairs, I found a low fat balsamic vinaigrette, which I opted for because I’m watching my boyish figure.
 They also had crouton packets upstairs, so you may want to head up for a wider variety of choices.